eludein/GuessTheNumber/README.md

 ## Contact

-If you have any questions or comments, please feel free to contact [me](mailto:amindfulmoose@proton.me).---
+If you have any questions or comments, please feel free to contact [me](mailto:amindfulmoose@proton.me)

 Enjoy guessing, and may you always pick the right number!